ethanniser/next-typesafe-url/docs/app.md

 └── src
     └── app
 ```

----

-_If the functions still show type errors after running the cli, you can restart typescript server, but I have found a quick `crtl+click` to go the origin type file can often wake the ts server up much faster._

-Worst case senario, you may have to restart your editor.
-If you are still having problems, please open an issue on github.

----

 Add `next-typesafe-url` to your dev and build script in package.json.

 For dev mode, you can either run it in a seperate shell, or in one with the [concurrently](https://www.npmjs.com/package/concurrently) package.